 How do you decide which tour do you provide?

-We are continually exploring the surrounding area, adding more and more tours each year.
-As Bogota is more and more popular, we have to always search for the new hidden gems - which is not that hard to find, as we all live here in Bogota.
-Some clients don't like crowdy places, so if a destination becomes over-visited, we can provide him other tours as well.
-When we are exploring new destinations, we only add them to our selection, if we believe it can be our new favorite.
-If it's not as good or better than we already have, we won't lead tours there.
+We continually explore the surrounding area, adding more and more tours each year.
+As Bogota is increasingly popular, we must always search for new hidden gems - which are not that hard to find, as we all live here in Bogota.
+Some clients don't like crowded places, so if a destination becomes over-visited, we can provide him with other tours as well.
+When we are exploring new destinations, we only add them to our selection if we believe they can be our new favourite.
+We won't lead tours there if it's not as good or better than we already have.
 That's how we maintain and improve the high quality of our trips.

 What kind of tours do you provide?